4ntoine/protobuf-socket-rpc/README.md

 Google's protocol buffer library makes writing rpc services easy, but it does not contain a rpc implementation.
 The transport details are left up to the user to implement.

-This is a simple tcp/ip socket based rpc implementation in java and python for people who want a simple implementation of their protobuf rpc services.
+This is a simple tcp/ip socket based rpc implementation in c++, java and python for people who want a simple implementation of their protobuf rpc services.

 See:
 * http://code.google.com/p/protobuf/
 * http://code.google.com/apis/protocolbuffers/docs/overview.html

 ## Download/Installation

+### C++

+You can find the sources in cpp.
+You will also need google protobuf sources.
+You can get it from https://github.com/google/protobuf/releases

 ### Java